ChristianDjurhuus/mlops_g27/README.md

 - [x] (Christian) Write one or multiple configurations files for your experiments
 - [x] (Christian) Used Hydra to load the configurations and manage your hyperparameters ``` ***could be improved but is up and running***```
 - [ ] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
-- [ ] (Andreas) Use wandb to log training progress and other important metrics/artifacts in your code
+- [ ] (Andreas / Christian) Use wandb to log training progress and other important metrics/artifacts in your code
-- [ ] Use pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code
+- [ ] (Xiang) Use pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code

 ### Week 2